github/codeql/docs/language/codeql-for-visual-studio-code/testing-codeql-queries-in-visual-studio-code.rst

 When a query is evaluated, the query server caches the predicates that it calculates.
 So when you want to compare the performance of two evaluations, you should clear the query server's cache before each run (**CodeQL: Clear Cache** command).
 This ensures that you're comparing equivalent data.

-For more information, see ":doc:`Troubleshooting query performance <writing-codeql-queries:codeql-queries/troubleshooting-query-performance>`" and ":doc:`Evaluation of QL programs <ql-language-reference:evaluation-of-ql-programs>`."
+For more information, see ":ref:`Troubleshooting query performance <troubleshooting-query-performance>`" and ":ref:`Evaluation of QL programs <evaluation-of-ql-programs>`."

 Further reading
 ----------------

-* ":doc:`Testing custom queries <codeql-cli:using-the-codeql-cli/testing-custom-queries>`"
+* ":ref:`Testing custom queries <testing-custom-queries>`"